UniversalDependencies/docs/_ru-dep/root.md

 root(ROOT-7, I-love)
 ~~~

-Since release 1.2 of the Czech UD treebank,
-there is just one node with the `root` dependency relation in every
+There is just one node with the `root` dependency relation in every
 tree.
 If the main predicate is not present (due to
 [ellipsis](http://universaldependencies.org/cs/overview/specific-syntax.html#ellipsis))
 and there are